 What is the correct Audi and VW brake fluid change interval?
 We recommend flushing the entire Audi VW brake fluid system about every 30,000 miles or 3 years.
 Whichever occurs first.
 If your vehicle is a manual transmission this also includes the clutch slave and master cylinder.
 Most of all Audi VW models share the brake systems brake fluid with the clutch circuit.

-Changing your Audi VW brake fluid frequently can help minimize long term brake and clutch system maintenance costs.
+Changing your Audi VW brake fluid frequently can help minimize long-term brake and clutch system maintenance costs.
 Clean Audi brake fluid ensures minimal contamination such as dirt and moisture which can cause seal failures, rust, corrosion, and piston scarring within the Audi VW brake fluid and clutch fluid system.
 Dirty Audi VW brake fluid is a common culprit to caliper pistons, brake master cylinders, clutch master cylinders, and clutch slave cylinders problems.
-Also, old brake fluid can cause poor performing brake resulting in unsafe driving condition.
+Also, old brake fluid can cause poor-performing brakes resulting in unsafe driving conditions.

 How Do I Know My Audi VW Brake Fluid Needs to Be Changed?